Skip to content

 5. If desired, enter a unit for each defined variable and constant by typing them into the corresponding box in the Units column.

-6. Click Done, then click OK.
+6. Select Done, then select OK.

 Note